gitsetgopack/MoneyManagerV2/README.md

 - **RESTful API**: Access and interact with your financial data programmatically via a FastAPI-powered API.
 - **Testing Suite**: Comprehensive tests to ensure stability and reliability across key functionality.
 - **Multiple Accounts**: Manage multiple accounts like spending and saving.

+## Developer Friendly

+- Modular Configuration: Simplify setup with a sample_config.py file that supports environment variables for secure, customizable settings like database URIs, API ports, and bot tokens—just rename and update, or export values directly from your environment!

 ## Usage